marchivane/sinapsis-code-challenge/thumbnail-generator-api/README.md

 # Code Challenge: Thumbnail Generator API

 ## Goal
-Build a simple API that generates thumbnails from a source image
+Build a simple API that generates thumbnails from a source image.

 ## Requirements
 - The API should provide at least 1 endpoint where the user will be able to POST the original image